zwhitchcox/gun/more-about-gun/porting-gun.md

 ## Conflict Resolution - THIS SECTION IS NOT FINISHED AND WILL PROBABLY BE ENTIRELY REWRITTEN

 Any GUN library in any language must first start with the Hypothetical Amnesia Machine, which is is the conflict resolution algorithm.
-Also check out the wiki page on [Conflict Resolution with Guns](Conflict-Resolution-with-Guns).
+Also check out the wiki page on [Conflict Resolution](conflict-resolution).

 Parameters: